Royal Navy of Oman

 The Royal Navy of Oman (البحرية السلطانية العمانية), abbreviated RNO, is the maritime component of the Royal Armed Forces of the Sultanate of Oman.
 Given its long coastline and strategic location along the Indian Ocean, as well as being close to the Strait of Hormuz, the Royal Navy is one of the priorities of the government of Oman.
 It has a fleet of gunboats, fast missile boats and support, training, cargo and hydro-graphical survey vessels, which can be deployed to defend the territorial waters and coastline of Oman as well as protect tankers passing through the Strait of Hormuz.
 The Royal Navy's headquarters are in Seeb, near the Muscat International Airport.
-A modernization program is ongoing, with the objective of creating a first rate fleet.Similarly, the Royal Oman Police's fleet, which operates smaller range boats and patrol crafts, is being updated due to raising tensions in the region.
+A modernization program is ongoing, with the objective of creating a first-rate fleet.
+Similarly, the Royal Oman Police's fleet, which operates smaller range boats and patrol crafts, is being updated due to raising tensions in the region.

 The origin of the Royal Navy of Oman is traceable to the reign of Imam Ghassan bin Abdullah (807–824 CE).
-He was the first ruler of Oman to possess a Navy, with a standing royal navy of Oman being formally established in 1650.
+He was the first ruler of Oman to possess a navy, with a standing royal navy of Oman being formally established in 1650.

 History

 The origin of the Royal Navy of Oman can be traced to the reign of Imam Ghassan bin Abdullah (807–824 CE).
-He was the first ruler of Oman to possess a Navy.
+He was the first ruler of Oman to possess a navy.
 He commissioned ships in order to fend off pirates operating along the western shores of the Indian Ocean who were conducting raids along the coast of the Arabian Peninsula.

 The Omani Navy dominated the Western Indian Ocean for many years thereafter until the arrival of the Portuguese that changed the balance of sea power in the region.
 Beginning in 1508 with the invasion of Oman by the Portuguese the conflict came to end in 1515 with the loss of Oman’s maritime trade routes.

-Beginning in 1624, Oman started to recover its lost naval ports under Imam ‘s Nasir bin Murshid (1624–1649), and Sultan bin Saif (1649–1688) the objective of the Omani navy's role was force out the Portuguese from their bases in Oman that was achieved by 1650.
+Beginning in 1624, Oman started to recover its lost naval ports under Nasir bin Murshid (1624–1649), and Sultan bin Saif (1649–1688); the objective of the Omani navy, to force out the Portuguese from their bases in Oman, was achieved by 1650.

 The Royal Oman Navy fell into another period of neglect until the reign of Ahmed bin Said.
 (1749–1783).
-He began to rebuild the Omani Navy and had commissioned a fleet of four ships, that were equipped with 40 guns, additionally, he had 25 coastal boats built.
+He began to rebuild the Omani Navy and had commissioned a fleet of four ships, that were equipped with 40 guns.
+Additionally, he had 25 coastal boats built.
 A stronger navy was rebuilt between the seventeenth and nineteenth centuries.
 Its main purpose was to then protect Oman’s overseas territories.

 During the reign of Sultan Said bin Sultan (1806–1856) the navy grew larger.
 The Sultan had sent several Royal Omani Navy ships on specific commercial and diplomatic visits, first to New York in 1840 the Al Sultanah transported Ahmed bin Al-Noman Al-Ka’abi who was the first Arab envoy sent to the United States.